-The Company's management is actively searching for other business opportunities primarily in projects and businesses related to blockchain technology to maximize shareholder value.
+The Company's management is actively searching for other technology business opportunities in an effort to maximize shareholder value.

-SELECTED FINANCIAL DATA
+SELECTED ANNUAL FINANCIAL DATA

-The following selected financial information is taken from the unaudited consolidated financial statements for the three months ended June 30, 2022 and audited consolidated financial statements for the years ended March 31, 2022 and 2021, and should be read in conjunction with those financial statements.
+The following selected financial information is taken from the audited financial statements and should be read in conjunction with those statements.